Pete Maravich Assembly Center: LSU Basketball Practice Facility

-LSU Volleyball Practice Facility
+Pete Maravich Assembly Center team facilities

+Men's and women's basketball facilities

+The men's and women's basketball teams both have dedicated locker rooms in the Pete Maravich Assembly Center.

+The men's basketball locker room was fully renovated in 2005–2006.

+The women's basketball locker room formerly known as the Jinks Coleman Women’s Basketball Locker Room was named in honor of Jinks Coleman, the first women's basketball coach at LSU following her death in 2000.
+In 2023, following a $1.5 million donation from Jerry and Roselyn Juneau, the locker room was renovated along with upgrading the attached players and coaches' lounges and film room.
+The locker room was renamed the Juneau Locker Room following the renovation.

+Women's volleyball facilities

 The LSU Tigers Volleyball Practice Facility is located in the arena.
 It includes a state-of-the-art locker room facility, film room, equipment room and training rooms off the arenas southwest corridor.
 The auxiliary gym located underneath the north section of the arena is a volleyball-only practice facility.

 NCAA tournament

 The Maravich Assembly Center has been a host site for both the men's and women's NCAA basketball tournament.

-It played host to the NCAA men's basketball tournament twice, in 1976 and 1986.
-In 1976, Indiana University defeated Alabama and Marquette in the Mideast Regional en route to an undefeated season and the national championship, and in 1986, LSU defeated Purdue and Memphis State (now Memphis) to begin an unlikely run to the Final Four as a #11 seed, the first of only three 11 seeds to reach the national semifinals (the others being George Mason in 2006 and VCU in 2011).
+It played host to the NCAA men's basketball tournament three times, in 1976, 1977 and 1986.
+In 1976, Indiana University defeated Alabama and Marquette in the Mideast Regional en route to an undefeated season and the national championship, and in 1986, LSU defeated Purdue and Memphis State (now Memphis) to begin an unlikely run to the Final Four as a #11 seed, the first of only four 11 seeds to reach the national semifinals (the others being George Mason in 2006, VCU in 2011 and Loyola-Chicago in 2018).

-The arena has played host to the NCAA Women's Basketball First and Second Rounds in 1997, 2000, 2004, 2008, 2009, 2012, 2013, 2014 and 2022.
+The arena has played host to the NCAA Women's Basketball First and Second Rounds in 1997, 2000, 2004, 2008, 2009, 2012, 2013, 2014, 2022, 2023, 2024 and 2025.
+The Tigers launched their run to the 2023 national championship by defeating Hawaii and Michigan at the PMAC.

-NIT tournament
+National Invitation Tournament (NIT)

-The Maravich Assembly Center has played host to NIT men's tournament games in 1982, 1983, 2002, and 2018.
+The Maravich Assembly Center has played host to NIT men's tournament games in 1982, 1983, 2002, 2018 and 2024.